bmestref/pycronx/README.md

 2 - Click "Add Task" to schedule a new Python script. <br/>

 3 - Set: <br/>
+    - Pythonw.exe path (can be found on your pycronx_env environment folder) <br/>

-Script path
+    - Script path <br/>

-Interval/frequency
+    - Interval/frequency schedule <br/>

-Optional arguments
+    - Display icon or run silently <br/>
+    - Set to run the script when computer startup <br/>

-Click "Start" to run the task.
+4 - Click "Start" to run the task. <br/>

-📎 System Tray Integration
-After launching, a small icon appears in the Windows taskbar tray (bottom-right).
+5 - After launching, a small icon appears in the Windows taskbar tray (bottom-right) if the display icon was selected. <br/>

-Right-click the icon to access quick actions:
+6 - Right-click the icon to access quick actions: <br/>

-Open the interface
+    - Open the interface <br/>

-View scheduled tasks
+    - View scheduled tasks <br/>

-Exit the application
+    - Exit the application <br/>

-This enables background execution with minimal UI interference.
+This enables background execution with minimal UI interference. <br/>